-In a similar fashion to our Law Enforcement In-Service training, we have, and continue to offer, Corrections In-Service Training on an as-needed basis.
+In a similar fashion to our Law Enforcement In-Service training, KCC offers Corrections In-Service Training on an as-needed basis.
 If you are in need of some training, please call us at 269-965-3931 ext.
 2216 or email firstname.lastname@example.org.

-This course examines the problem of jail suicides and presents the latest information on how to best assess & screen an inmate for Suicide risk.
-Suicide prevention plans are presented as well as effective crisis communication techniques for dealing with an inmate who is suicidal.
-This training includes discussion, group exercises, and powerful video scenario vignettes.
+This course examines the problem of jail suicides and presents the latest information on how to best assess and screen an inmate for suicide risk.
+Suicide prevention plans and effective crisis communication techniques are presented for dealing with an inmate who is suicidal.
+This training includes discussion, group exercises and powerful video scenario vignettes.

 - PLRA (Prison Litigation Reform Act)

 - Employment updates